 In addition, we also encourage you to check the specific/thematic Calls that some IMISCOE Standing Committees have prepared for the 2023 IMISCOE Annual Conference:

-The deadline for submitting proposals is 5 December 2022 (23:59 CET).
+The deadline for submitting proposals is 20 December 2022 (23:59 CET).
 All submissions should be made online via www.imiscoe.org (see the links above).
 When submitting proposals, applicants must choose their intended mode of participation: ON-SITE in Warsaw or ONLINE.
 Please note that the 2023 Annual Conference is not envisaged to be fully blended: panels and workshops running throughout the conference days will be expected to take place either fully on-site or fully online, with very few potential exceptions.
-Applicants will be informed about the acceptance of their submission by mid-February 2023.
+Applicants will be informed about the acceptance of their submission towards the end of February 2023.
 Applicants may be the lead presenter of only one accepted paper in the conference.
 The conference may be fully online if the Covid-19 situation imposes it.
 The information regarding the conference fees will be provided on the IMISCOE website.